SabotMBT/JDR_Portfolio/README.md

 - Add pictures and links to deployed projects when they become available.

+Ver 0.9.4: Bugfix

+- Fixed nav bar display bug at widths of less than 560px.
+Header now auto-arranges to a column format at width less than 570px.

 Ver 0.9.3: Fleshing out the website

 - Expanding functionality